Report from the WORLD

 is a country with a worldwide negative record of human rights

 violations.
-Since the beginning of the presidential term of
+Since the beginning of the presidential term

-the government to immediately implement the recommendation
+We urge the government to immediately implement the recommendation

 of the United Nations, and particularly dismantle paramilitary